A McEliece cryptosystem using permutation codes: Introduction

-In this paper we ask two questions: \begin{description} \item Can one build a secure public-key cryptosystem using permutation codes, similar to cryptosystems built using linear error-correcting codes? \item Are there any advantages of using permutation codes compared to linear codes in public-key cryptosystems? \end{description} We tried to keep this paper as self contained as possible.
+In this paper we ask two questions: \begin{description} \item[Q1] Can one build a secure public-key cryptosystem using permutation codes, similar to cryptosystems built using linear error-correcting codes? \item[Q2] Are there any advantages of using permutation codes compared to linear codes in public-key cryptosystems? \end{description} We try to keep this paper as self contained as possible.
 In the next section, we present a brief overview of permutation codes.
 Most of it is a review of Bailey's work~\cite{bailey1,bailey2,bailey_thesis} on permutation codes.
-We have performed some extra computational analysis on the alternative decoding algorithm he described in Section~\ref{analysis}.
-In the section after that, we present the subgroup distance problem.
-This problem is related to cryptography that we study in this paper and is interesting in its own right.
+We have performed some extra computational analysis on his alternative decoding in Section~\ref{analysis}.
 The section after that presents a public-key cryptosystem using permutation codes whose security depends on the hardness of decoding generic permutation codes.
 We study this cryptosystem using two permutation codes -- the symmetric group acting on 2-subsets and a class of wreath product groups.
 We show that both these cryptosystems are insecure.
-The first one is insecure due to an information set decoding attack and the latter due to the inherent structure in the wreath product.
+The first one is insecure due to an information set decoding attack and the latter due to an inherent structure in the wreath product.
+We then present the enhanced McEliece cryptosystem in Section~\ref{enhanced}.